British University Men's Gaelic Football Championship

-The British University Men's Gaelic football Championship is an annual Gaelic football tournament held for universities in Great Britain.
-It is organised by the BUGAA which is a branch of the Higher Education GAA committee which oversees Gaelic Games in Universities.
+The British University GAA Men's Championships are a group of an annual Gaelic football tournaments held for universities in Great Britain.
+They are organised by the British Universities Gaelic Athletic Association (BUGAA); a branch of the Higher Education GAA committee overseeing Gaelic games in universities across England, Wales, and Scotland.
 The competition is also overseen by British Universities and Colleges Sport (BUCS).
-In GAA in Ireland trophies have tended to be named after Irish patriots or long-serving officials or heroic players, whereas the Irish diaspora at British Universities have perpetuated the names of young students who died soon after helping to establish Gaelic Games in British Universities.
-The Gaelic Football Championship Trophy, The Kevin Fallon Trophy, commemorates a Crewe & Alsager student who helped to organise the original competition in 1991.
+The trophies for British University Gaelic Games Championships memorialise students who were pioneers of Gaelic games at British Universities; the Gaelic Football Championship Trophy is known as the Kevin Fallon Trophy, after a student from Crewe and Alsager College of Higher Education who helped to organise the original competition in 1991.